 Why are they essential to maintain and restore muscle tissue?

-As we mentioned, proteins are broken down into amino acids.
+As we mentioned, these macro-nutrients are broken down into amino acids.
 Three of the essential amino acids that provide us with energy are leucine, Isoleucine, and Valine, known as BCAAs (branched-chain amino acids).